LadyNaggaga/ASP.NETCoreMVA/Introduction/GettingStarted.md

 # Module 1: Getting Started with ASP.NET Core

+*Module goals: Introduce your audience to .NET Core and the available tools and resources.*
+*Spend time on the .NET CLI show new,run,and watch*

 ##Install the .NET Core SDK
 1. Go to https://dot.net and follow the instructions to download and install the .NET Core SDK for your OS